While summer generally tops the list for the best time of year to move, December and early January are often solid options as well.

 “Relocating during the holiday season is actually a popular time,” says Matt Woodley, founder of MoverFocus.com.
 Kids get a vacation from school and the holiday break often provides several days off work to make a transition.

-Read on to discover common myths surrounding holiday moves, along with the realities of transitioning over Christmas and the New Year.
+Read on to discover what you can expect when locating moving and storage services over the holidays, along with the realities of transitioning over Christmas and the New Year.

 “My husband, three kids and I moved on December 26th from Knoxville, Tennessee, to Chicago,” says Ali Wenzke, author of The Art of Happy Moving.